 That’s right, your monthly payments get capped.

-It’s a bit of a complicated formula, but it basically comes down to a percentage of what the government determines as your discretionary income based on factors like: income, family size, state of residence and poverty level in your state.
+It’s a bit of a complicated formula, but it basically comes down to a percentage of what the government determines as your discretionary income based on factors, such as income, family size, state of residence, and poverty level in your state.

 After making these payments for 20 to 25 years, depending on the plan, the remainder will be forgiven.
 There is a catch, however.